-Based on the issues raised under items (1) through (5) in Section 2 above, since assuming the position of facilitator in January 2019, Ambassador Walker of New Zealand (DSB Chair) has assisted efforts to find a workable solution to improving the functioning of the Appellate Body and to avoid an impasse of the Appellate Body, and he has held informal meetings with several WTO Members.
+Based on the issues raised under items (1) through (5) in Section 2 above, since assuming the position of facilitator in January 2019, Ambassador Walker of New Zealand (DSB Chair) has assisted efforts to find a workable solution to improving the functioning of the Appellate Body and to avoid an impasse of the Appellate Body, and he has held informal meetings with several Members.
+A total of 12 proposals were submitted by the Members through this process.

 At the General Council meetings held in February, May and July 2019, Ambassador Walker reported on the progress of the discussions so far, and he also made a proposal on matters for resolution, including the following matters, at the General Council meetings held in October and December of the same year.